ortus-docs/coldbox-docs/coding_activeentity_style/views.md

 # Views

-Here are the views as well:
+Here are the views as well, which are pre-created via CommandBox handler creation command.

 ##index.cfm